zlatozar/study-paip/reference/Readme.md

 (let ((x '(3 2 1))) (push 4 x) x) => (4 3 2 1)
 (let ((x '((a b c) (3 2 1) (e f g)))) (push 4 (second x)) x) => ((A B C) (4 3 2 1) (E F G))
 ```

+### fresh-line

+(**fresh-line** &optional stream) => T or NIL

+FRESH-LINE writes a newline unless it can determine that the output stream is already at
+the beginning of a new line; FRESH-LINE returns T if it actually wrote a newline, and NIL
+otherwise.

 ## Koans